angular/angular/aio/content/guide/styleguide.md

-**Avoid** providing services in shared modules.
+**Consider** _not_ providing services in shared modules.
 Services are usually singletons that are provided once for the entire application or in a particular feature module.
+There are exceptions, however.
+For example, in the sample code that follows, notice that the `SharedModule` provides `FilterTextService`.
+This is acceptable here because the service is stateless;that is, the consumers of the service aren't impacted by new instances.

 </div>